 Check hotel booking websites like Booking.com for special deals – we found some great last-minute deals on there.

 4 Get lunch deals and eat in for dinner

-Most places in Chile offer a special set lunch menu, including a starter, main course, dessert and a drink for as little as CLP2500 ($5) and usually ranging from CLP3000 to CLP5000.
+Most places in Chile offer a special set lunch menu, including a starter, main course, dessert and a drink for as little as CLP2500 (US$5) and usually ranging from CLP3000 to CLP5000.

 5 Take advantage of Couchsurfing